 A. Puglia is known for its unique and diverse grape varieties.
 Some of the most famous ones include Negroamaro, Primitivo, Nero di Troia, Malvasia Nera, and Bombino Bianco.

-Q. What are the best wine regions in Puglia?
+Q. What are the best regions for wine in Puglia?

 A. Some of the best wine regions in Puglia include the Salento peninsula, the Valle d’Itria, and the Manduria area.
 Each Puglia wine region produces different white grape and red grape varieties.